Change management for the launch of the new EudraVigilance system

 |All stakeholders within the European Union (EU) medicines regulatory network|

-Benefits of the new EudraVigilance system
+Benefits of the enhanced EudraVigilance system

 EudraVigilance stakeholder change management plan

-The detailed change management plan provides stakeholders with information on the technical changes EMA is introducing in the EudraVigilance system as well as business process changes required to work with the new system.
+The detailed change management plan provides stakeholders with information on the technical changes EMA is introducing in the EudraVigilance system as well as business process changes required to work with the enhanced system.
 EMA first published this document in October 2015 and the latest version of the plan in November 2017:

 This provided a starting point for national competent authorities in the EEA, marketing authorisation holders and sponsors of clinical trials to develop their own internal implementation plans to prepare for the launch of the enhanced EudraVigilance system on 22 November 2017.